jeronstone/enes100-otv/README.md

 ![OTV Circuit Schematic](/Images/circuitschem.png "OTV Circuit Schematic")

-Battery is connected to breadboard, creating a 12V rail.
+The battery is connected to the breadboard, creating a 12V rail.
 Ardunio Vin will connect to this rail.
-Other breadboard rail will be 5V from Ardunio 5V.
+The other breadboard rail will be 5V from Ardunio's 5V out.

 **The sensors/actuators connect to the rails as follows:**
-Ultrasonic Sensor to 5V rail
+Ultrasonic Sensor to 5V rail.
-Arm Servo to 5V rail
+Arm Servo to 5V rail.
-WiFi module to 5V rail
+WiFi module to 5V rail.
-Reed Switch Module to 5V rail
+Reed Switch Module to 5V rail.
-Dual HBridge Motorcontroller to 12V rail
+Dual HBridge Motorcontroller to 12V rail.
 All of these components will also be connected to (any) ground rail.